flamescape/TemperatureLab/README.md

 This is a Raspberry Pi-powered [node.js](http://nodejs.org/) application that reports the temperatures from DS18B20 temperature sensors.

 ## PROJECT STATUS
 Somewhat operational: thermometer readings are displayed on a webserver.
 Thermometers are able to be hot-swapped while the server is running.
-No data is currently logged.
+Data is logged to a SQLite3 databse.

 ## INSTALLATION